RepreZen/KaiZen-OpenApi-Parser/GettingStarted.md

 ## Build

+KaiZen-OpenAPI-Parser requires a Java 8 JDK, and will require changes to build on later Java versions.
 All the software currently resides in a single Eclipse/Maven project located in `kaizen-openapi-parser`.

 From this directory, you can use:
 * `mvn package` to build locally